mvillalobosc/Lab2IA/Phyli/README.md

 **Phyli** is a client-side web application for loading, visualising, rooting, exploring, annotating, and exporting phylogenetic trees.
 It is intended for teaching, exploratory analysis, research support, and rapid figure preparation from trees in **Newick** format.

 Phyli runs entirely in the browser.
-The tree file is processed locally by JavaScript, which means that the application does not require a backend, a database, a login system, or server-side computation.
+The tree file is processed locally by JavaScript, so the application does not require a backend, a database, a login system, or server-side computation.
 A static web server is enough to publish it.

 **Live deployment:** <https://mvillalobosc.diinf.usach.cl/Phyli/>